MarkkBarrett/HandbookCA/HandbookVSCode/Content/Task-Estimation-In-Scrum.md

 After every sprint, take some time as a team to look back at how your estimates compared to the actual work.
 Discuss what was overestimated or underestimated during your previous meetings, and adjust your estimation approach for going forward.
 This helps your team make more accuarte predictions in the future.

+**5. Avoid "Frankenstein Estimates**

+Developers should be careful about converting absolutute time estimates into story points.
+This undermines the fundamental agile principles of flexibility and adaptability.
+Practicing the Frankenstein estimates can introduce several problems, including loss of context and misaligning with agile values.

+**6. Utilise collaborative techniques**

+Estimation techniques such as planning poker.
+This is a technique used where each developer is equipped with a set of cards representing the Fibonacci sequence.
+After discussing a new task, each team member presents a card from their hand, facilitating a collaborative estimation process.
+This method encourages everyone to share their perspective and drives a more reliable consensus.